inventree/inventree-docs/docs/companies/supplier.md

 To edit a supplier part, first access the supplier part detail page with one of the following options:

-* either navigate to a Part detail page, click on the "Suppliers" tab then click on the corresponding "Supplier Part" row value
+1. navigate to a Part detail page, click on the "Suppliers" tab then click on the corresponding "Supplier Part" link
-* or navigate to a Supplier detail page, click on the "Parts" tab then click on the corresponding "Supplier Part" row value.
+0. navigate to a Supplier detail page, click on the "Supplied Parts" tab then click on the corresponding "Supplier Part" link
+0. navigate to a Manufacturer detail page, click on the "Supplied Parts" tab then click on the corresponding "Supplier Part" link.

 After the supplier part details are loaded, click on the <span class='fas fa-edit'></span> icon next to the supplier part image.
 Edit the supplier part information then click on the "Submit" button.